Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </details>

 **Example of an input and output #2**
 For large times or times that does not fulfill the Eq.
 (20), it is necessary to use a different approach that consists of dividing the time interval, and use an iterative procedure.
-For example, to find the neutron density at t=0.5, it is possible to use a step of **h=0.01** as follows:
+For example, to find the neutron density at t=0.5 and alpha = 0.7, it is possible to use a step of **h=0.01** as follows:

 <details><summary>CLICK HERE to expand the second example of Input and output.</summary>
 <p>
-The wanted calculation: n(0.011) and C(0.0011)
+The wanted calculation: n(0.5) and C(0.5)

 INPUT: